MonMonMnemonics/Proof-of-Concept-Mchad-Ext/README.md

 - HTTP Request only allows Extension -> Application data flow but it'll never cause an error that might freeze the extension.
 - WebSocket allows Extension <-> Application adata flow but it's prone to error.

-CheatSheat.txt shows the type and format of data that the app accept/broadcast.
+CheatSheet.txt shows the type and format of data that the app accept/broadcast.

 It also contains some goodies on how to get livechat data from youtube with MutationObserver and how to enter data and trigger send live chat in youtube.